List of Best Wildlife Removal Services

-Landscaping and Yard Care – Raccoon Removal Tips
+Landscaping and Yard Care – Best Wildlife Control Tips

 Neatness counts.
 When the temperature drops, wildlife need a warm spot to nest.
 What that means for homeowners is that a messy yard is a five-star hotel for wildlife.
 Those piles of fallen leaves become a winters blanket.
 Geothermal heat and decomposition help to keep wildlife warm enough to survive all but the bitterest of freezing weather.

 Case Study: When an avalanche traps humans, they say to make a snow cave.
 Why?
 Well, it is because inside of the snow cave the temperature never drops below 32 F. We can survive at that temperature.

 The same concept is true for squirrels using piles of leaves for a nest.
 Take away the free nesting material by cleaning up fallen leaves and yard waste.
 Doing so not only helps you control fall wildlife but also insect pests.